 A recipient of numerous awards and honors, Ludwig was chosen in 2009 as a City Cultural Leader by Choral Arts Philadelphia.
 He has been Young Composer in residence at Marlboro, and was a resident artist at the Isabella Gardner Museum, and has had residencies at many music festivals and institutions including Yaddo and the MacDowell Colony where he was the 2013 Aaron Copland Fellow.
 Active abroad, Ludwig was in residence at the Shanghai International Summer Music Festival, and he is the resident composer for the STUDIO2021 Ensemble at Seoul National University.
 Other recent residencies include at Kingston Music Festival, Ravinia Steans Institute, and Music from Angel Fire in 2015.
 He has been Composer-in-Residence with the Lake Champlain Chamber Music Festival since its inception in 2008.
 A New Music USA-supported residency with the Vermont Symphony led to his position as permanent New Music Advisor following four years as composer with the orchestra.

 Born in Bucks County, P.A., Ludwig comes from several generations of eminent musicians.
 His grandfather was the pianist Rudolf Serkin and great grandfather violinist and composer Adolf Busch.
 He holds degrees from Oberlin, The Manhattan School of Music, the Curtis Institute, Juilliard, and the University of Pennsylvania where he received his PhD in 2009.
-Ludwig is on the composition faculty of the Curtis Institute, where he serves as the Dean of Artistic Programs, artistic director of the Curtis Young Artist Summer Program, and director of the 20/21 Contemporary Music Ensemble.
+After almost twenty years on the composition faculty of the Curtis Institute as Dean of Artistic Programs, Ludwig was appointed dean and director of the Music Division of The Juilliard School in June 2021.